PrabodhGyawali/GMX-Arb-UI/README.md

     - set path to `C:\funding-rate-arbitrage`
     - set path to `~/funding-rate-arbitrage`

+# Make a notification Section:
+- Software updates - guide etc.
+- allow to use email service for recieving updates

 # Demo Button
 TODO: Add dialog to open demo opportunities